bhanuvelampati/Curriculum-Vitae/README.md

 - Very good in leading the team and handling risks

 ## Additional Role:
-- Very effectivein communication.
+- Very effective in communication.
 From project kick-offs to stakeholder meetings
 - Very good in schedule and time management
 - Having very good leadership skills
 - Critical thinking and problem solving